 Protect your instrument from the elements.
 This may come in the form of cold weather, cigarette smoke, or seasonal allergens that affect your sinuses (which can affect the way your voice sounds), and more.
 Take appropriate measures to protect your voice.

 Live in a cold or dry climate?

 If you live in a region where you experience cold temperatures or endure high elevations, wearing a cotton scarf or tightly knit neck warmer that covers your mouth (and possibly your nose) will provide somewhat of a barrier between your instrument and the air you’re breathing.

-There’s nothing worse than preparing to perform and letting something like a blast of cold air, dry air, smoke from a wildfire, the exhaust from a vehicle or secondhand smoke mess with you doing your best.
+There’s nothing worse than preparing to perform and letting something like a blast of cold air, dry air, the exhaust from a vehicle, or secondhand smoke mess with you doing your best.